txt/se16/project/feb1.md

     + Your evidence for _P,U,T,G_ (defined below)
     + Your implementation of the _start up exercise_ (with some sample output to

+Now here's the key point:

++ You do not have to have the SOLUTION by Feb1.
++ You only need to, by Feb1,  have documented some PROBLEM

+But what you will need to do, in the next few days:

++ Commit to some task;
++ Commit to some general software libraries within which you can customize a solution.

+So think of some software-related task that some people tend to mess up, a lot, and start thinking how to document that problem and how, before April1, you might be able to fix it.

 ## Goals

 + Document some problem _"P"_ with some user group _"U"_ using some tool _"T"_ to achieve some goal _"G"_.